bebiksior/EvenBetter/README.md

 ## Installation
 1. Visit **Settings** and navigate to the **Developer** section
-2. Copy the entire content from https://github.com/bebiksior/EvenBetter/blob/main/final/bundle.js and paste it into the "Custom JS"
+2. Copy the entire content from https://github.com/bebiksior/EvenBetter/blob/main/final/bundle.js and paste it into the `Custom JS`
-3. Copy the entire content from https://github.com/bebiksior/EvenBetter/blob/main/final/style.css and paste it into the "Custom CSS"
+3. Copy the entire content from https://github.com/bebiksior/EvenBetter/blob/main/final/style.css and paste it into the `Custom CSS`
 4. Done! 🎉

 ## Changelog
-- v1.4: Added a popup if you are using outdated EvenBetter version.
+- **v1.4: Added a popup if you are using outdated EvenBetter version.**
-- v1.4: EvenBetter settings UI has been reworked once again.
+- **v1.4: EvenBetter settings UI has been reworked once again.**
-- v1.4: Exporting/Importing Workflows: You can now share your workflows with your team!
+- **v1.4: Exporting/Importing Workflows: You can now share your workflows with your team!**
 - v1.3: Exporting/Importing Scope Presets: You can now share your scope presets with your team by exporting and importing them.
 Note that while this feature is in BETA, it should work well, though there might be some UI issues.
 - v1.3: Migrated to webpack.
 Previously, it was a single JS file with almost 1000 lines.
 Now, it's separated into multiple files and then bundled into one file.
 - v1.3: EvenBetter settings UI has been reworked.